 12. Once done, publish the template.

-Now, as per your settings, when you scroll, you’ll see a transparent sticky header.
+Now, as per your settings, when you scroll, you will see a transparent sticky header.